Business Network Security Can Stop More Than a Virus

 Cyberattacks come in many forms, which by now are well known.

-Malware (malicious software) is software that is intentionally designed to damage a computer network with viruses or ransomware.
+Malware (malicious software) is intentionally designed to damage a computer network with viruses or ransomware.
 Viruses are programs that if downloaded spread throughout a network and provide hackers access to it.
 Ransomware is similar to viruses, but it restricts network access until a ransom is paid.

 Phishing is a cyberattack that is delivered through emails sent from legitimate sources.
 They normally require a reply or a link to be clicked to activate.